Decades after the Battle of Bunker Hill distressed Abigail Adams, her son could still get overwrought when he remembered it.

-Bunker Hill Distresses Abigail Adams
+Bunker Hill Distressed Abigail Adams

-John Quincy Adams recalled the Battle of Bunker Hill in a letter that was as overwrought 71 years after the event as his mother’s was the next day.
+John Quincy Adams recalled the Battle of Bunker Hill in a letter.
+It was as overwrought 71 years after the event as his mother’s was the next day.
 In March 1846, he wrote to English abolitionist Joseph Sturge that his mother was ‘liable every hour of the day and of the night to be butchered in cold blood, or taken and carried into Boston as hostages, by any foraging or marauding detachment of men.’

 During those early months of the war, he wrote, she lived in,

 …unintermitted danger of being consumed with them all in a conflagration kindled by a torch in the same hands which on the 17th.
 Of June lighted the fires of Charlestown — I saw with my own eyes those fires, and heard Britannia’s thunders in the Battle of Bunker’s hill.

 Even on the day after the battle, Abigail Adams couldn’t eat, drink or sleep because of the noise of the cannon.
 In her letter, she promised her husband she’d take refuge at his brother’s if their friends warned her of danger.

 Two days later she picked up her pen again.